 This is the default, recommended setting, combining high energy efficiency with reduced recovery time.
 This mode uses the heat pump as the primary heating source.
-One of the heating elements (upper or lower) will provide supplementary heating if demand exceeds a predetermined level so that the set point temperature can be recovered more quickly.
+The heating element will heat water if demand exceeds a predetermined level so that the set point temperature can be recovered more quickly.